Liveaboard Diving in Liberty Ship Wreck

 what you can see

-The Liberty Ship Wreck offers something for everyone, and for this reason it is often described as Bali's best site and one of the reasons why many Indonesian liveaboards visit here.
+The Liberty Ship Wreck offers something for everyone, and for this reason, it is often described as Bali's best site and one of the reasons why many Indonesian liveaboards visit here.
 Several hundred species of fish and coral can be seen, and with so much of the wreck in shallow water, and conditions always perfect for scuba diving, the site is ideal even for less experienced divers.

 The entire ship is now encrusted with coral, sunset-reds and lush greens pop out through the crystal water.
 Large vase sponges, very often occupied by invertebrates, are dotted all over and deep purple gorgonian fans sway gently along the ship's sides.

 The coral has attracted an incredible assortment of fish, the species diversity is perhaps higher in this location than any other single site.
 Inquisitive schools of anthias often follow divers along the wreck, while electric-blue fusilier fish move in and out of the damaged wreckage.
-Well-camouflaged pygmy seahorses and intensely coloured nudibranchs offer macro photographers plenty of opportunity to sharpen their skills.
+Well-camouflaged pygmy seahorses and intensely coloured nudibranchs offer macro photographers plenty of opportunities to sharpen their skills.

 Anywhere there are small fish, large fish are often not too far behind.
 Many pelagic species are drawn to the rich life of the wreck; barracuda, blacktip sharks and giant trevallies (a semi-pelagic species) are frequently spotted.
 Garden eels can also be found, poking their heads through the sandy patches surrounding the wreck.